pablof7z/bitcoin-book/README.md

-# Bitcoin Book
+# Bitcoin 201 Book

-# Titles
+# Subtitles
- * Bitcoin Seconds Steps / You own bitcoin, now what?
+ * You own bitcoin, now what?
- * Using Bitcoin
-## TOC
+# TOC
 - Audience / who is this book for?
+  - Why look beyond investment thesis
 - Mining
-- A non-annoying glossary
-    - UTXOs
-    - Side chains
-    - Layer 2s
-    - Open source / FOSS
-    - Private Keys
-    - KYC/No-KYC
-    - Consensus
+- Bitcoin memes and misconceptions:
+  - Bitcoin is not a battery
-      - The siren-song of proof-of-stake
+  - Virtues and evils of Bitcoin maximalism
 - Custody
     - Self-custodial vs custodial
         - Why